 Yan Pingzhong (晏平仲) was the courtesy name of Yan Zhong (晏仲), a chief minister of the state of Qi (齊) who was famous for his ability to forge close relationships with people of all social stations during the course of a career that spanned over four decades and the reigns of three dukes.

-With his excellent interpersonal skills, Yan played a critical role in mediating between the dukes and their officials, as well as in carrying out diplomatic missions to other states.
-In addition, his close relationships with the dukes meant he was in a position to give them candid advice at appropriate times, such as when he admonished Duke Jing (齊景公) [ca. 547 – 490 BC] to cut taxes and relax the penal code in order to gain more popularity among the people of the state.
+Yan lived from around 578 to 500 BCE and was reportedly a short and ugly man.
+Not that his appearance stopped him from playing a critical role in mediating between the dukes and their officials, as well as in carrying out diplomatic missions to other states.
+In addition, his close relationships with the dukes meant he was in a position to give them candid advice at appropriate times, such as when he admonished Duke Jing (齊景公) [ca. 547 – 490 BCE] to cut taxes and relax the penal code in order to gain more popularity among the people of the state.

-Confucius was great admirer of Yan, who died during his lifetime in ca. 506 BC.
-Such was his reputation that a book called The Annals of Yanzi (晏子春秋), which featured stories about Yan and the advice he gave to the dukes of Qi, was published after his death.
+Confucius was great admirer of Yan.
+Indeed, such was his reputation that a book called The Annals of Yanzi (晏子春秋), which featured stories about Yan and the advice he gave to the dukes of Qi, was published after his death.
 A chapter of Sima Qian’s Records of the Grand Historian (史記/shǐjì) is also devoted to him and Guan Zhong (管仲), another great chief minister of the state of Qi.